LalaDotExe/AS2-ASG02-MWE/README.md

 # Usage Instruction
 Dashboard:
-- users will be redirected to their dashboard, where they can view their eo point, club and events.
+- users will be redirected to their dashboard, where they can view their ep point, club and events.

 Progress Tracking:
 - Users can track their ep point and clubs or event attendances, through the dashboard.